-- Decade Dissonance: one common complaint is that most poets are living the rough life, acquainted to prostitutes and pimps and dealing drugs, which isn't accurate to the sedentary life of the average Literature graduate, aka most young writers nowadays.
-This is because that was actually the way poor writers lived, specially in Latin America, back when Bolaño was young and managing a living through literature was more difficult.
+- Decade Dissonance: One common complaint is that most poets are living the rough life, acquainted to prostitutes and pimps and dealing drugs, which isn't accurate to the sedentary life of the average Literature graduate, aka most young writers nowadays.
+This is because that was actually the way poor writers lived, especially in Latin America, back when Bolaño was young and managing a living through literature was more difficult.

 - Dead Artists Are Better: Bolaño reacted to his sudden fame with extreme deadpan, only to die shortly thereafter and immediately be idolized as one of the greatest Spanish-speaking authors of the last century.

 - Did Not Get the Girl: Ulises travels to Israel for Claudia and still doesn’t get her.

 - Duel to the Death: Belano challenges literary critic Iñaki Echevarne to a duel with swords on a beach for a review.
 A review, by the way, tht's yet to be written.
 We never really know how it ended, since none of the witnesses are too enthusiastic to tell us, but clearly they both came out alive.